Healthcare Educators

 Medicare Part A covers mental health services received in an inpatient hospital setting.

 Medicare Part B covers outpatient treatment at a doctor’s office, such as with a psychologist, psychiatrist, or social worker.
-It also covers telehealth visits with a licensed therapist in the privacy of your home.
+While some telehealth services are being reduced in 2025, telehealth services in the home will continue for the diagnosis, evaluation, or treatment of a mental and/or behavioral health disorder including substance abuse.
 This can be helpful for those who may be limited by a lack of transportation or mobility issues.
 Part B also covers certain prescription drugs, such as injections administered in a doctor’s office or outpatient setting.

 Medicare Part D covers prescription drugs, but you’ll need to check your insurance carrier’s drug formulary to find out the coverage for specific drugs.